Jose P. Laurel: Cabinet member and accession

-The Japanese occupation of the Philippines was launched on December 8, 1941, soon after the Pearl Harbour attack.
+The Japanese occupation of the Philippines was launched on December 8, 1941, soon after the Attack on Pearl Harbor.
 On December 10, Associate Justice Laurel was appointed by President Manuel L. Quezon as acting Secretary of Justice.

 Lacking air cover, the United States Asiatic Fleet withdrew to Java on December 12.
 General Douglas MacArthur was ordered out, leaving his men at Corregidor on March 11, 1942, for Australia.
 Some 76,000 American and Filipino defenders in Bataan surrendered on April 9, 1942.

 Laurel was among the Commonwealth officials instructed by the Japanese Imperial Army to form a provisional government when it took control of the country.
 He cooperated with the Japanese, in contrast to Chief Justice José Abad Santos, who was shot for refusing to cooperate.
 Laurel was well known to the Japanese as a critic of US rule and had demonstrated a willingness to serve under the Japanese Military Administration, and held a series of high posts in 1942–1943.

 He was appointed Commissioner of Justice by the commander-in-chief of the Imperial Japanese Forces on January 26, 1942, but this was effective on January 23.
 On December 2, 1942, he was relieved of the post to become Minister of the Interior, a position he had previously held as Secretary two decades before.
 He relinquished the post on October 14, 1943, when he was inaugurated President of the Second Philippine Republic.